hitoshi-watase/sercrod/docs/reference/directives/event-change.md

 @change follows the normal rendering and event wiring phases:

 1. Structural directives such as *if, *for, *each, *switch, *include and *import decide whether an element exists and what its children look like.
-2. Once an element is kept, Nablla walks its attributes.
+2. Once an element is kept, Sercrod walks its attributes.
    Attributes whose names start with the configured events prefix (by default @) are treated as event handlers.
-3. For an attribute named @change or equivalent with modifiers, Nablla calls the dedicated event renderer to register a change listener.
+3. For an attribute named @change or equivalent with modifiers, Sercrod calls the dedicated event renderer to register a change listener.
-4. On later renders, Nablla reattaches handlers as needed, replacing previous listeners for the same event name on the same element.
+4. On later renders, Sercrod reattaches handlers as needed, replacing previous listeners for the same event name on the same element.

 When the browser fires change on the element, the expression is executed immediately in the same turn as the native event.

 #### Execution model

-At a high level, Nablla processes @change as follows:
+At a high level, Sercrod processes @change as follows:

-1. During rendering, Nablla finds an attribute whose name starts with the events prefix and whose event name part is change.
+1. During rendering, Sercrod finds an attribute whose name starts with the events prefix and whose event name part is change.
 2. It extracts:
    - The event name change.
    - The set of modifiers such as prevent, stop, once, capture or passive.